Donít Read the News, Be the News!

 Publicity isn’t always easy to spot in your own work.
 Your best bet is to go to the experts!
 Public relations professionals are trained to see the newsworthy in your messaging.
 They can put you on the map!

-Have a question for Kathryn?
-Ask or leave a comment below!
+Have a question for Kathryn or want to leave a comment?
+Click here.